SonyCSLParis/web-services/README.md

     If it works, you should see "=> #<The WEB-SERVICES package, 105/128 internal, 18/64 external>" at the bottom of your screen.

 Now you are ready to go.
-Start by evaluating the (ql:quickload :web-services) and (in-package :web-services).
-Then try out the different functions available in the package.
+You can try out the different functions available in the package.

 ## Functionalities